AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 * bandwidthStep: Number of clusters for model to train and predict on.

 * distanceFunction: The function that the model will use to train. distanceFunction available are “Euclidean” and “Manhattan“.

-* highestCost: The highest cost at which the model stops training.

-* lowestCost: The lowest cost at which the model stops training.

-* stopWhenModelParametersDoesNotChange: Stop the training if the model parameters does not change from the previous iteration.

 #### Returns: